-Figure 1: Flight termination full-power dive (Photo: Prof G.K.
+Figure 1: Flight Termination (Photo: Prof G.K.
 Egan)

 The prospect of runaway aircraft is quite real and as a consequence we have placed considerable emphasis on implementing and testing our failsafe strategies.

 Aircraft

 Two of our more unusual aircraft are Duigan and the P15035.
 Both are constructed using now common modelling materials including carbon/kevlar and glass resins.